Off-Campus Student Story

 The JCU Student Association (JCUSA) consists of elected students that represent the interests of students at JCU.

-JCUSA has Student Advocacy Officers based in Townsville and Cairns who offer a free, independent and non-judgmental service to all JCU students.
+The Student Advocacy Officers in Townsville and Cairns offer independent, non-judgemental advice, advocacy and representation for all students.

 The Desk is an online service which aims to support students to achieve mental and physical health and wellbeing.
 They have a range of online resources to help improve wellbeing and study more efficiently.